Travels with V

 We stop to stretch the legs and see in the distance two tiny dots fast moving in our direction.
 It’s two small girls running for their lives to get a look at the strange visitors.

-Our real business out here is to pay a visit to Ali, an elderly berber nomad who lives here in a cave with his wife, his son and family and some livestock.
+Our real business out here is to pay a visit to Ali, an elderly berber nomad man who lives in a cave with his wife, his son and his family and some livestock.
 Donkeys, goats and chickens.

 The Berber people are the indigenous people of large parts of north-west Africa, and some of them still lead a nomadic life, in the summer high up in the mountains, in the winter down in the lower valleys.